asteriondb/dbTwig/examples/react/README.md

 The nature of JSON allows us to 'easily' mock up some data during development.
 This allows each team - presentation and data layer development groups - to quickly create 'test' data.
 They can design and test their changes and post the results to the common repository.
 Each group will probably be working on their own branch.

-During the merge phase of branches, the mocked up data can be removed and futher integration and testing can be done with a complete cycle between the presentation and
+During the merge phase of branches, the mocked up data can be removed and futher integration and testing can be done with a complete cycle between the presentation and data layers.